 Ask the clinicians to tell you honestly about the course of illness.
 Tell them you do not want to be given false hope, and you are ready to make decisions based on the best information possible.

 Most of all, recognize how hard this is.
-As Glennon Doyle of the website Momastery says, it’s beautiful and brutal, “brutiful.”
+As Glennon Doyle says, it’s beautiful and brutal, “brutiful.”

 The only failure is putting fear in charge.

 There is a lot we can learn from each other in facing our parents’ illnesses and end-of-life decisions.
-I would really love to hear about your experiences so please share your comments below.
+That’s the beauty of Daughterhood.